1973 NASCAR Winston Cup Series: Race recaps

-Miller High Life 500 - Ownership changes at Ontario Motor Speedway led to cancellation of NASCAR's annual race in 1973.
+Miller High Life 500 - Ownership changes at Ontario Motor Speedway led to cancellation of NASCAR's annual race in 1973, leading to an open date for March 4.

+Southeastern 500 - Cale Yarborough won the pole and then led all 52 laps before rain scuttled the race on March 11.
+Inclement weather continued to plague the event, and after two more days of rain, the remaining 448 laps were rescheduled for the next open date, which was the week after the next race.

-Carolina 500 - After two dismal races (he was not entered at Richmond) David Pearson began his record-setting assault on the 1973 season, leading 491 laps to easily win the Carolina 500.
+Carolina 500 - After two dismal races (he was not entered at Richmond, as the Wood Brothers only participated in races at circuits longer than one mile except for Martinsville) David Pearson began his record-setting assault on the 1973 season, leading 491 of 492 laps to easily win the Carolina 500.